lrnecgcysiam/11ty-midnight/posts/proposal.md

 ### 3.1 Brand Recognition

-OUr research shows that **Client Name** is presently lacking in brand recognition with potential customers across hte whole range of its products and services .
+Our research shows that **Client Name** is presently lacking in brand recognition with potential customers across hte whole range of its products and services .
 While some potential customers were aware of the products and services offered by **Client Name** offered by ** client name they were not able to link them with the brand. **Company Name** can assist **Client Name** in developing brand recognition and brand association with its products and services.
 The Website that will be developed for **Client Name** will reflect a tight cohesion between its products and services and the brand.
 AS part of this process, **Company Name** can also assist by developing a strong brand image for
 **Client Name**.
 In addition, the Website will reflect **Client Name**'s personalitywhich is part of its vision and mission.